tobyqin/xmind2testlink/README.md

 ![xmind2testlink_v2_out](web/static/guide/xmind2testlink_v2_out.png)

 **Rules:**

-Latest update: `xmind2testlink` will auto detect v1 and v2 rules by checking if descendants of testcase node (3rd level nodes) still have priority maker.
-If yes, this file will be processed by v2 rule, else by v1 rule.

 1. Mark root topic with a **star marker**, this means **v2 xmind** file. (no matter what color of star maker, optional)
 2. First sub topic => it is still converted to suite